 Great Wall Persimmon

 Great Wall was discovered by Plant Geographer J. Russell Smith on the Great Wall in China in the 1930s.
 We have trees from that original tree that have been growing on our farm since Dr. Dunstan grafted them in the 1960s.
-It is astringent with medium-sized fruit (3″ diameter) and excellent sweet flavor.
+It is astringent with medium-sized fruit (3″ diameter) and an excellent sweet flavor.
 It is very cold hardy for an Oriental persimmon and growers report to us that they will grow and produce fruit successfully in Pennsylvania!
 Ripens in September – October.
+New trees can produce fruit in 2-3 years depending on care and climate.
+The success of new trees is heavily dependent on the care received during and after planting.

 |Height||15' - 20'|